liaobuqide/math5472/README.md

 The author of the paper provides the source codes for the paper, so I just copied the github project from this website https://github.com/stephenslab/ash.
-Just like what the aythor said, the success try of this project needs a lot of packages to support, which will consumes a lot of time to debug.
+Just like what the author said, the success try of this project needs a lot of packages to support, which will consumes a lot of time to debug.
 Thus, apart from the original files, I uploaded the calculation result files: dsc_opt.RData res.RData and res.znull.RData.
 Thus, even the calclution could not be conducted, the analysis and the plot code could be finished.

 The following information is provided by the author: